How Long Will It Take Me to Become Fluent in English?

 Dear Curious Learner,

-You may never speak like a native Californian or a Londoner; but, if you are able to communicate your thoughts, wants, or intentions and the other person understands you, you're speaking English well!
+You may never speak like a native Californian or a Londoner, but if you are able to communicate your thoughts, wants, or intentions and the other person understands you, you're speaking English well!
 Now, I know that you may think "That's not speaking fluently!" and you're correct, it's not.
-But how do you define 'speaking English'?
+But what’s your main goal when speaking any language?
 For me, being able to talk to people about something I'm interested in or passionate about and having them understand me well enough to carry on a conversation is the goal.

-We learn languages in order to communicate our thoughts to another person in a different way.
-Through learning a language we can start to broaden our understanding of how the world works.
+We learn languages to communicate our thoughts to others in different ways.
+Through learning a language, we can start to broaden our understanding of how the world works.
 One of my favorite Spanish proverbs says: 'Cada cabeza es un mundo'.
 Meaning, 'Every head is a world', or as I like to think of it 'In every mind, there is a whole world'.
 Every culture has its own way of thinking about the world, just like every human sees things differently.
 It's completely acceptable for you to be very competent when speaking about Engineering, or cooking, or cars, or whatever you're interested in, while at the same time feeling like you can't say a word about the things you're not interested in.
 Just like in your own language, there are things you can't talk about.
 For example, never ask me about astrophysics.
 I'll probably drool on you.
-But, ask me about cooking, gardening, politics, or English language teaching and I'll bore you with my eloquence.
+But ask me about cooking, gardening, politics, or English language teaching, and I'll bore you with my eloquence.

-Learning English can be tough, but if you pick a topic you're interested in, the language learning will become interesting as well and the more likely you will be to want to practice.
-Trust yourself and if you don't understand something, simply ask 'Could you repeat that, please?"
+Learning English can be tough, but if you pick a topic you're interested in, the language learning will become interesting as well, and you're more likely to want to practice.
+Trust yourself, and if you don't understand something, simply ask 'Could you repeat that, please?"

 -Molly